105hua/105hua/README.md

 - Node.js
 - Java

-I don't really plan to learn any new programming languages soon as I am confident with the four I have just mentioned.
+I do not intend to learn any new programming languages, as I enjoy the aforementioned languages at the moment.

 # :iphone: Contacting Me